AmityWilder/gvsu-cis350-sporks/docs/proposal.md

 (In 2-4 paragraphs, describe your project concept) (Also define some loosely defined features of your project using bullet points)

+This will be a scheduling program.
+It will take employee preferences and scheduling needs and turn it into a schedule.
+It will use Python and Rust in combination to create the schedule.

+The front end will accept the input from the users and display the schedule.
+Python will handle front end parts and communicate with the rust parts which handle the creating of the schedule.

 # Anticipated Technologies

 (What technologies are needed to build this project)